2022 Dates Coming Soon

 Despite all those vineyards, Tuscany is the most heavily forested region of Italy.
 Today we’ll walk through some of that forest, past bramble and blackberry bushes, along a country road lined with cypress trees, to the fortified medieval town of Volpaia.

-The name Volpaia derives from the word for fox, and indeed, fox still live in these woods, though we’re unlikely to see the shy creature.
+The name Volpaia derives from the word for fox, and indeed, fox still lives in these woods, though we’re unlikely to see the shy creature.
 But the village itself is a fascinating destination, a classic and well-preserved medieval site.
 Parts of the original walls still stand, as do two of Volpaia’s six towers, high above cobblestoned streets and golden-stone homes huddled harmoniously on the hillside.
 Grapes hanging out to dry for vin santo decorate a few windows, and the air is redolent with the harvest.

 Just as it was 500 years ago, Volpaia today is known for its fine wines and olive oils.
 Hidden behind the walls of one old building is a modern winery, producing some of Chianti’s best.
 We’ll visit this winery, learn something about the profession that is the backbone of Chianti Classico country, then sample the goods over a leisurely lunch.